gmontamat/pyaw-reporting/README.md

 ### Note

 The example token file provided (*example.yaml*) is not valid.
 Refer to [this guide](https://developers.google.com/adwords/api/docs/guides/first-api-call) if you are using the AdWords API for the first time.
 We recommend to start with a small number of threads (the default is 10) and increase it accordingly.
-The AdWords server will complain when many API calls are made at the same time but those exceptions are handled in this code.
+The AdWords server may complain when many API calls are made at the same time but those exceptions are handled by the app.